When it comes to market research reports it's easy to get lost in charts and graphs.

 Customer personas can add a fresh look, save time, and translate across departments at your organization.

 As stated above, there are inherent time benefits.
 If the executive team only has a short window to review the key findings of a report, a customer persona or several key customer personas is a great way to tell short stories.
-Rather than reading through an entire deck or several page executive summary, a customer persona works very similar to an infographic.
+Rather than reading through an entire deck or several page executive summaries, a customer persona works very similarly to an infographic.

-Interested in learning more about our market research company in Rochester and how our team can help your business or organization?
-Contact us at email@example.com or call us at 315-303-2040.
+Interested in learning more about our market research company in New York and how our team can help your business or organization?

 Interested in more?
 Read these other 3 related blog posts: